Sorry, this page has moved! Please click here to go to the new location.

 Where can I purchase a birth or death certificate?

-Certificates can be purchased at the County of Orange Health Care Agency, Birth and Death Registration office.
+Certificates can be purchased at the County of Orange Health Care Agency, Office of Vital Records.
 Birth or death certificates are also available for purchase at the County of Orange Clerk-Recorder’s Office (www.ocrecorder.com) after 30 days of a the birth or death.

 How long do I have to wait for the birth or death certificate to be ready for purchase?